aaclage/CustomSideBar/react-follow-document-WebPart/README.md

 This extension illustrates the following concepts:

 - Change of SharePoint Social Feature **"Follow"** to follow key Documents for users in Modern Sites.
-- Simple UX to manage **Followed** documents and report list followed documents across Tenant.
+- Simple UX to manage **Followed** documents and report list followed documents across Tenant and access properties and Preview of Document.
 - Option to unfollow documents individually.
 - Integration with other services of Office 365 such us (Preview, Microsoft Team Messages).
-- List .
 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**